-- Weight gain, particularly in the abdomen and neck
+- Weight gain, especially in the belly and neck

 - Memory loss